syncfusion-content/javascript-docs/js/OlapChart/Getting-Started.md

 **List of Dependency Libraries**

-Next, add the following mentioned dependency libraries into your Web Application.
+Add the following mentioned dependency libraries into your Web Application.
 You can find these libraries in GAC (Global Assembly Cache) in your machine.

 To add them to your Web Application, right-click on **References** in Solution Explorer and select **Add Reference.** Now, in the **Reference Manager** dialog, under **Assemblies > Extension**, the following Syncfusion libraries are found.